 Requested revisions to an existing standard will be submitted to the Standards Committee at least 30 days before the scheduled meeting of the committee.
 After considering all input received and discussions in an open meeting, the Standards Committee may approve the revised standard by a two thirds majority vote.
 If the Standards Committee approves such a revision, it will specify the effective date of such revision, which shall be no sooner than 12 months from the date of the approval vote.

 Proposed New Standards

-A proposed new standard shall be submitted in the same manner as requested revisions to an existing standard.
-Should the Standards Committee agree with the proposed new standards, it may approve the new standard as a “Proposed New Standard” by a majority vote.
-Any approved “Proposed New Standard” shall remain in “proposed” status for a minimum of 12 months from the approval vote.
-During the first six months following approval, additional comments, input, and objections will be solicited, documented, and addressed.
+A proposed new standard is submitted in the same manner as proposed revisions to an existing standard.
+After public comment and discussion, should a majority vote of the Standards Committee agree to pursue development of a proposed new standard, the proposed new standard shall remain in “proposed” status for a minimum of 12 months from the approval vote.
+During this time, additional comments, input, and objections will be solicited, documented, and addressed.
 Any interested party may additionally request the opportunity to meet with the Director of Research or the Technical Advisor in person regarding any proposed standard or proposed standard revision.

 The Director of Research or the Technical Advisor shall take such steps as may be necessary to address all written comments and shall present a written report of the status of the proposed standard revision to the Standards Committee for discussion prior to the first anniversary of the proposed new standard.

-Once a “Proposed New Standard” has been in approved status for minimum of 12 months, and all comments, objections and input have been received and considered, the Standards Committee may elevate the proposed new standard to become a “Final New Standard,” which will be considered effective after 12 months from the approval as a “Final New Standard.”
+Once a “Proposed New Standard” has been in approved status for minimum of 12 months, and all comments, objections and input have been received and considered, the Standards Committee, by a 2/3 vote, elevate the proposed new standard to become a “Final New Standard,” which will be considered effective 12 months from the date of approval as a “Final New Standard.”